Is Critical Illness Cover worth it?

 If you take out Life Insurance or Decreasing Life Insurance, you can choose to add Critical Illness Cover for an extra cost.
 Depending on your circumstances, that cost could be quite significant.
 But what exactly is the benefit of critical illness cover?
-This article outlines some of the benefits and considerations you should take into account to help you make an informed decision.
+While no two applicants are the same, this article outlines some of the potential advantages and disadvantages of critical illness insurance.

 What does Critical Illness Cover offer?

 Critical Illness Cover from Legal & General is designed to protect you and your loved ones from the financial impact of a critical illness.
 It could pay out a cash sum if you’re diagnosed with, or undergo a medical procedure for one of the specified critical illnesses we cover during the length of your policy and you survive for 14 days from diagnosis.
 It could help pay for things like household bills, childcare costs or simply help maintain a reasonable standard of living for you and your family if you have to take time off work to recover.
 You may find more information in our Critical Illness Cover FAQs.